 - Prioritise activity which minimises patient exposure to infection risk and minimises delays of discharge.
 National guidance has been issued on hospital discharge service requirements while mental health needs are not explicitly covered, this liaison guidance document is consistent with this wider document on discharge.

 - Prioritise moving patients with mental health presentations away from high-risk areas such as the emergency department or medical assessment areas to alternative, dedicated space where possible.

 - If not possible then prioritise minimising risk to those patients whilst their mental health is assessed and managed.

 - Service to inpatient wards should be maintained in order to minimise delays to safe discharge

-- Services may consider developing their own local prioritisation processes consistent the principles within this guidance.
+- Services may consider developing their own local prioritisation processes consistent with the principles within this guidance.

 Alternatives to acute hospital Emergency Departments for patients presenting with primary mental health problems

-Where emergency assessments are undertaken off site, this will need to be planned with the wider mental health services including assessment teams, crisis and home treatment teams and others as relevant.
+The alternative assessment facilities have varied in their location, the care environment, staffing, and access.
+Their context has also varied in how well pre-existing local crisis care pathways are established.
+Where emergency assessments are undertaken off-site, this will need to be planned with the wider mental health services including assessment teams, crisis and home treatment teams and others as relevant.

-Newly created off-site mental health emergency departments will require planning for:
+If an off-site mental health emergency department is being established, it will require planning for:

 - Consideration of how a service can be delivered to both an offsite service and the general hospital, where there are still likely to be cases that require liaison psychiatry assessment and management